IMasterIIChiefI-IST/AI-GasSensor-LowCost-HighPrecision/README.md

 ## Choosing the right Sensor for your application.

 We provide a HTML code for a graph that allow you to visualise the sensitivities (ppm) and to gases each sensor reacts to.
+Take into account the following point:

-(hypotetical - to be proven)
+# **(hypotetical - to be proven)**
-To increase accuracy for a certain type of gas, you must pick multiple (different) sensors that have the same sensitivity for the same gases.
+#  - To increase accuracy for a certain type of gas, you must pick multiple (different) sensors that have the same sensitivity for the same gases.
-   In this case, the network would take into consideration the gain of a specific gas over multiple sensors (for the same ppm range) and be able to correlate precisely what gas is present with a more accurate measure.
+## In this case, the network would take into consideration the gain of a specific gas over multiple sensors (for the same ppm range) and be able to correlate precisely what gas is present with a more accurate measure.

-To increase reading range, you must pick multiple (different) sensors that read the same gas over different ppm ranges.
+#  - To increase reading range, you must pick multiple (different) sensors that read the same gas over different ppm ranges.
-   In this case, the network would take into consideration the multiple gains over a large ppm range and be able to correlate that gas more quickly with a small increase in precision.
+## In this case, the network would take into consideration the multiple gains over a large ppm range and be able to correlate that gas more quickly with a small increase in precision.

 ## Getting Started